petervanderdoes/AVH-Amazon/readme.txt

 = Is the plug in available in my language? =
 Maybe, maybe not, I don't really know what your language is, but you can find out in the directory languages.
 If it's not available feel free to translate it, it's only a few lines of text :).
 Send your translation to me and I will add it and give you credit for it.

-= When I click activate WordPress displays the messages the plugin is activated but it isn't? = This means the cache directory isn't writeable.
-At the moment I am unable to display a message stating this problem but to stop your blog from throwing ugly messages I simple deactivate the plugin upon this error.

 = Where is the Baby/Wedding Registry widget? =
 There is no separate widget for the registries.
 To show the registry items use the Wishlist widget and use your Baby Registry ID or Wedding Registry ID.